shivannis/xandr-docs-public/xandr-docs/digital-platform-api/placement-service.md

 ---
 title: Placement Service
-description: Use the placement service to create and modify ad tags for managed publishers or direct media buys with customizable IDs stored server-side. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Placement service to create and modify ad tags for managed publishers or direct media buys with customizable IDs stored server-side. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---